 - After just a few years in the public markets, it began paying a dividend and never stopped -- amazing for such a tiny company.
 You'll see this in many other solid performers over the decades, like Pfizer

-- That dividend started in the teeth of a bear market in the early 1970s.
+- Related to that point, its dividend started in the teeth of a bear market in the early 1970s.
 That said a lot about the strength of its financials.

 - For years and years, institutional ownership was well below 50%.
 As we said, hardly anyone cared.